-As far as registration in bad faith is concerned, given the reputation of the Complainant's trademark and the fact that the disputed domain name fully incorporates this trademark (even in a misspelled way), it is evident that, at the time of the registration and/or renewal of the disputed domain name, the Respondent was well aware of the Complainant's trademark.
+As far as registration in bad faith is concerned, given the reputation of the Complainant's trademark (in France, but also in the rest of Europe, where the Respondent is located) and the fact that the disputed domain name fully incorporates this trademark (plus, that the disputed domain name has been used as a page copying the official website of the Complainant), it is quite evident that, at the time of the registration of the disputed domain name, the Respondent was well aware of the Complainant's trademark.
 The registration as domain name of a third party's well-known trademark with full knowledge of the fact that the rights over this trademark belong to a third party amounts to registration in bad faith.

-With respect to use in bad faith, the disputed domain name resolves to a parking page with links.
+With respect to use in bad faith, the disputed domain name resolves to a page copying the Complainant's official website.
 This fact is to be combined with the full incorporation of the Complainant's reputable trademark in the disputed domain name.
 For this Panel, same as for many previous panels, such misleading behaviour clearly amounts to use in bad faith.
 Therefore, it is impossible to conceive any plausible active use of the disputed domain name that would be legitimate.